CollierCZ/docs-media/compose-sample-app-repo-readme.md

 More information about Kentico Compose and all available materials can be found in the [Kentico Compose Demo documentation](https://docs.kentico.com/display/RES/Kentico+Compose+Demo).

-For step-by-step instructions on how to run this application on your local machine for the purposes of the demo, see [Local development best practices](https://docs.kentico.com/display/RES/Local+development+best+practices).
+For step-by-step instructions on how to run this application on your local machine for the purposes of the demo, see **[Local development best practices](https://docs.kentico.com/display/RES/Local+development+best+practices)**.

 You can register your account for free at <https://app.kenticocloud.com>.